brunommst/brunommst.github.io/_projects/06_promenade.md

 title: Promenade
 slug: promenade
 category:
-- Website
-- Digital Design
+- Web Design
-- Typography
-- Development
+- Web Development
+- Branding
 year: "2020"
-description: Co-designed and implemented the website for Promenade, a young film production house in Lisbon.
-This project was a great opportunity to push my skills both as a designer and a developer.
-From typography, to navigation and visuals, having full creative control over the entire project led to what I believe is my best freelance work so far.
+description: Designed a modern, experimental website for a Lisbon-based independent production house.
+The website aims to bring a cinema-like UX/UI experience to the browser, creating an immersive way to showcase their work and highlight their expanding group of directors.
 covers: []
 images: []
 persons: